MotherTeresaHS/ICS3U-2019-Group19/docs/menu/help_scene.rst

    :align: center

    Mute Button

-You can press B button to mute sound.
+Now, you can mute the sound to press B button.